VictorZelenin/IWMY/backend/README.md

 | ----------- | ------------------------------ | ------------------- |
 | GET | *Plain text* (`Content-Type: text/plain;charset=utf-8`) | No |

+Used only by admin and developers to activate the pending organizer.

+The `token` is a secret number randomly generated by the backend.
+Developers can find it after the last `_` in the pending organizer's password by using the Special method `/_ah/admin` when running the local (Developer) backend.
+In the production backend, the `token` is not known by anyone but the admin who receives it from the backend in an email.

+Removes the `_token` part from the organizer's password and recovers the original password.
+After that the organizer can log in with his password.
+The method also changes the organizer's `group` from `pendingOrganizer` to `organizer`.

 #### /images/get/thumbnail/path

 | HTTP Method | Produces (Content-Type header) | Basic Authorization |